viam-labs/sysfs_hcsr04/README.md

 ### get_readings()

-The *get_readings()* command takes no arguments, and returns the detected distance in meters.
+The *get_readings()* command takes no arguments, and returns the detected distance in meters (with the key 'distance').

 ## Viam Component Configuration